jamesrharwood/thesis/data/iv_changes.md

 title: Use persuasive language and design
 barrier_ids: [feel-transparent, feel-patronized, believed-benefits]
 intervention_fn_ids: [persuasion]
 stakeholder_ids: [developers, equator,  publishers, funders, ethics, institutions]
-stage: dissemination
+stage: creation

 ---

-Stakeholders could use language and design to communicate confidence and simplicity as opposed to to judgement and complexity, and reassure authors that _all_ research has limitations that can be addressed in Discussion sections.
-Developers could reassure authors when guidelines are _just_ guidelines, and could encourage explanation even when choices were unusual or sub-optimal.
+* Use language and design to communicate confidence and simplicity as opposed to to judgement and complexity.
+* Encourage explanation even when choices were unusual or sub-optimal.
+* Reassure authors that most research has limitations that can be addressed in Discussion sections.
+* Reassure authors that guidelines are _just_ guidelines.
+* Avoid patronizing authors.

 ---

 id: create-tools
-title: Create tools
+title: Create additional tools
 barrier_ids: [need-tools, need-right-time]
 intervention_fn_ids: [enablement]
 stakeholder_ids: [developers, equator, funders, ethics, publishers]
-stage: dissemination
+stage: creation
 ---

-Stakeholders could create tools for different tasks e.g., discussion points for planning research, to-do lists for conducting research, templates for drafting, checklists for checking manuscripts, tools for generating tables and figures, and suggested ctrl-F keywords for reviewers assessing reporting.
+Create tools for different tasks:

+* discussion points for planning research in the order decisions are made
+* to-do lists for conducting research in the order data is collected
+* templates for drafting
+* writing assistance tools (e.g., COBWEB)
+* checklists for checking manuscripts
+* tools for co-researchers to check each other's work
+* tools for generating tables and figures
+* resources for peer reviewers who wish to review reporting quality including:
+  * guidance specifically for peer reviewers.
+  * commonly-used words that reviewers can search for to quickly find relevant text (#ME).
+  * suggested text that peer reviewers can copy to request information
+  * tools to generate feedback reports
+* journal articles where reporting guideline items are annotated/highlighted

 ---

 id: findable-resources
-title: Ensure resources are easy to discover and find
+title: Make resources easy to discover and find
 barrier_ids: [what-rgs-exist, what-resources-exist, need-findable]
 intervention_fn_ids: [environmental-restructuring]
 stakeholder_ids: [developers, equator]
-stage: dissemination
+stage: creation
 ---

-Guideline resources should link to related resources.
-For example, checklists should link to example and elaboration documents.
-Related RGs should link to each other.
-All resources could all be hosted somewhere consistent with a search function that is easy to use.
-Links should be permanent (e.g. DOIs) where possible, and all stakeholder_ids should ensure old URLs are maintained or redirected to avoid broken links.
-Web pages could all be optimized for search engines.
+Link resources:

+* Ensure all resources link to each other.
+For example, checklists should link to example and elaboration documents and vice versa.
+* Related guidelines should link to each other.
+* Guidelines and resources should link to translations
+* Links should be permanent (e.g. DOIs) where possible and old links should be maintained or redirected.
+Broken links should be replaced.

+Make searching easy:

+* Host resources somewhere consistent
+* Provide easy-to-use website search functions
+* Web pages should be optimized for search engines (#ME)
+* Created curated collections for study types
+* Create decision tools for identifying RGs

+Make names useful:

-Guideline names could be descriptive, as acronyms may be meaningless to novice users.
-Related guidelines could use consistent names and terms to show relationships (e.g. the names PRISMA and PRISMA-P appear more related than CONSORT and SPRIT).
+* Guideline names could be descriptive, as acronyms may be meaningless to novice users.
+* Related guidelines should use consistent names to show relationships (e.g. PRISMA and PRISMA-P appear more related than CONSORT and SPRIT).

 ---

 id: endorse-enforce
-title: Endorse and enforce
+title: Endorse and enforce RGs
 barrier_ids: [what-rgs-exist, believed-benefits]
 intervention_fn_ids: [education, restriction, persuasion]
-stakeholder_ids: [publishers, institutions, ethics, funders]
+stakeholder_ids: [publishers, institutions, ethics, funders, registries, conferences, preprints]
 stage: ongoing
 ---

+All stakeholders could:

-Funders, ethics committees, institutions and publishers could endorse reporting guidelines and, where possible, enforce their use either by enforcing checklists or (preferably) adherence to the guidelines directly.
+* endorse reporting guidelines
+* enforce their use by enforcing checklists or (preferably) adherence to the guidelines.

 ---

 id: evidence-benefits
-title: Evidence benefits
+title: Evidence the benefits
 barrier_ids: [believed-benefits]
 intervention_fn_ids: [persuasion, education]
 relation_ids: [testimonials, value-statement]